INTERESTED IN JOINING A LANDCARE GROUP?

 For people interested in farming, Landcare agricultural activities range from sustainable cropping techniques to local fox and wild dog control programs, to safe chemical use and storage, to coordinated action with neighbouring landholders to plant wildlife corridors.
 Landcare groups are showing leadership in the fight against climate change by working together to build resilience, and by engaging with elected representatives to highlight the risks and challenges posed by climate change.

 With Landcare in nearly every community, there is a group or a potential group near you!
 We have over 3,000 groups in NSW alone.
-Click on the link below to find your nearest group and signup to hear about their upcoming local activities.
+Click on the link below to connect with a Local Landcare Coordinator near you and find out about local Landcare groups and their upcoming local activities.